Click to Visit

 BOP 'N BOOZE

 Then crawl from bar-to-bar amongst a clutch within mere staggering range.
 Hole up at Round-Up - arguably the most friendly and distinctively Texan queer joint in town!
 Then gawp at the jocks busy flexing their pecs in sports, video and karaoke bar, Woody's; get lost in crowds at sprawling, stylish, newly-renovated bar-club with upper street-view balcony, JR's, next to lush lesbian-haunt Sue Ellen's.
-Try Alexandre's for live music and TMC for cruising.
+Try Alexandre's for live music and TMC - The Mining Company for cruising.

-A tad off-strip, check-out the cheery, chatty Pekers; muscle-podium-boy Zipper's; tucked-away, tiny tinny Tin Room, with yet more podium dancers; dark 'n cruisy leather 'n Levis, Eagle; or, down south in the Bishop Arts District, friendly Barbara's Pavilion, an earthy off-scene joint that only locals seem to know about.
+A tad off-strip, check-out the cheery, chatty Pekers; tucked-away, tiny tinny Tin Room, with yet more podium dancers; dark 'n cruisy leather 'n Levis, Eagle; or, down south in the Bishop Arts District, friendly Barbara's Pavilion, an earthy off-scene joint that only locals seem to know about.

 For dancing, hit vibrant, unpretentious cross-borders Mexican club, Kaliente; or try S-4, Dallas' largest regular gay club, with buzzing young crowd - complete with Rose Room cabaret venue, a favourite of Lady Gaga, no less!